-Be very careful when soldering the diodes.
+Be very careful when soldering the transistors and diode.
 They're very sensitive to heat.
 You should use some kind of heat sink (crocodile clip or reverse action tweezers) on each leg as you solder them.
 Keep exposure to heat to a minimum (under 2 seconds).

-If you're using 1N34A in the large glass case be very careful when bending the legs.
-The case breaks very easily.
-Hold a the leg with needle-nosed pliers right up against the case, then bend the leg with the pliers taking all the strain.
-Snap the small metal tag off the pot so it can be mounted flush in the box.
+Snap the small metal tag off the pots so they can be mounted flush in the box.